About me

 Qualifications and development trainings

-2024 - 2025 - Internal Family systems Trauma Treatment Course
+2024 - 2025 - Internal Family Systems Trauma Treatment Course

 (Frank Anderson - IFS Lead Trainer)

-2024 -2025 Integrative sex and couples therapy course - (CSTIP) - IST Insitute
+2024 -2025 -Integrative sex and couples therapy course - (CSTIP) - IST Institute

 2024 - Certified Clinical Trauma Specialist - (CCTS - family Therapy) -